PI-Space/Backend-Roadmap-2024/README.md

 1. [laravel 8 from scratch](https://laracasts.com/series/laravel-8-from-scratch)

 After you finish, Watch & Apply in section number 14 in this playlist

 2. [laravel 8 from scratch](https://laracasts.com/series/laravel-6-from-scratch)

-after you implement Tweety app (in the laravel 6 series) you will follow these tutorials where you will build an instagram clone.
+After you implement Tweety app (in the laravel 6 series) you will follow these tutorials where you will build an instagram clone.

 3. [Build an instagram clone](https://www.youtube.com/watch?v=ImtZ5yENzgE)